BohoWenju/Parallel_Distributed_Systems-Project_3/README.md

     ./script_name img_name.txt dim1xdim1

  To help with the conversion of an image to .txt a matlab script was created called image_convert_2_txt.m .
- In order to view the resulting image you can take advantage of the show_image.m natlab script.
+ In order to view the resulting image you can take advantage of the show_image.m matlab script.

  # Implementations